China is the world’s most populous country and the third largest in area with a dominant global economy.

 Asia’s shrines and temples attest to the region’s fascinating history but it’s the future that looks even more compelling.
 As more of us experience the hospitality and vibrancy of countries caught bewitchingly between the past and the future, Asia’s fast-developing cities are attracting the finest global talent and becoming modern shrines to contemporary architecture and supersonic success.

-Hong Kong has transformed itself from a collection of fishing villages into a sophisticated, exciting, neon-lit destination blending east and west, ancient and modern.
+Hong Kong SAR has transformed itself from a collection of fishing villages into a sophisticated, exciting, neon-lit destination blending east and west, ancient and modern.

 The Republic of Indonesia's fact sheet makes for fascinating reading: 150 active volcanoes, over 300 languages, and a widely varied religious and cultural life.